VaishnaviReddy99/policeData/README.md

     get_coordinates_gmaps(address, reference_latitude, reference_longitude): Retrieves latitude and longitude for an address using the Google Maps Geocoding API.
 Returns reference coordinates if geocoding fails.

+#### test_assignment2.py \
+This file conducts unit tests for functions within assignment2.py.
+The pytest framework is employed for testing purposes.

+    test_parse_csv(): This test validates the capabilities of the parse_csv function to accurately extract data from a CSV file.

+    test_incident_augmented(): This test ensures the correct functionality of the IncidentAugmented class, including its initialization and ability to create a list representation of incident data.

+#### test_util.py \
+This file contains unit tests for functionalities used in assignment2.py.
+It utilizes the pytest framework for testing.

+    test_getCoordinates(): This test verifies that the get_coordinates function from util.py retrieves coordinates different from the provided reference point.

+    test_DayAndHour(): This test ensures that the get_day_of_week and extract_hour_from_timestamp functions from util.py correctly extract the day of the week and hour from a given date-time string.

+    test_get_town_side(): This test checks the functionality of the get_town_side function util.py , in determining the side of town based on coordinates and a reference point.

 ## Datasheet Development
 The datasheet is created as DATASHEET.md